-\Note 1: Rebuilding applies to Fault Tolerant array (RAID 1) only.
+Note 1: Rebuilding applies to Fault Tolerant array (RAID 1) only.

-If an array Build process (or initialization) is interrupted or with one critical member missing, you must perform a Rebuilding to optimalize the performance.
+If an array Build process (or initialization) is interrupted or critical with one member missing, you must perform a Rebuild to get the array to Optimal status.
 For a critical array Rebuild operation, the optimal drive is the source drive.

-\Note 2: If no spare array exists and a hard disk drive fails, you need to create a spare before you can rebuild an array.
+Note 2: If no spare array exists and a hard disk drive fails, you need to create a spare before you can rebuild an array.